3D-Graphics-And-Scratch/book/src/ray-based-3D-rendering/ray-marching.md

     change [normal z v] by (SDF)
     normalize (normal x) (normal y) (normal z) :: custom
 ```

-Directional derivatives

-The directional derivative method utilizes the fact that for simple lighting (ie. dot product lighting), all that is needed is the similarity between the direction of the light and the surface normal.

 ### Advanced shadows {#advanced-shadows}